 Deliverables.
 As soon as practicable after the Closing, but in no event later than 90 days following the Closing Date, Seller shall deliver to Purchaser detailed documentation setting forth the functional and technical specifications of the Software (the “Deliverables”), including, but not limited to, the items listed on Schedule 4.3 hereto.
 Purchaser shall have the right to participate in and monitor the process of producing the Deliverables and Seller agrees to cooperate with Purchaser’s reasonable requests to modify the Deliverables for Purchaser’s use.

-Access to Facilities.
-Following the Closing, Purchaser shall have access to Seller’s facilities as necessary to operate and maintain the Software.
-Immediately following the Closing, Seller shall deliver to Purchaser any identification or other access devices required for such access.
+Access to Facilities[Should be covered by the maintenance and operation agreement.]
 CONDITIONS TO CLOSING

 The obligations of the parties to effect the transactions contemplated hereby are subject to the satisfaction at or prior to the Closing of the following conditions: